Heart-Healthy Diet Guidelines

 - Limit daily intake of saturated fat (found mostly in animal products) to less than 7% of total calories, trans fat (found in hydrogenated fats and oils, commercially baked products, and many fast foods) to less than 1% of total calories, and cholesterol (particularly in egg yolks, whole-fat dairy products, meat, and shellfish) to less than 300 mg per day.
 Choose lean meats and vegetable alternatives (such as soy).
 Select fat-free and low-fat dairy products.
 Grill, bake, or broil fish, meat, and skinless poultry.

 - Use little or no salt in your foods.
 Reduce or avoid processed foods that are high in sodium (salt).
 Reducing salt can lower blood pressure and decrease the risk of heart disease and heart failure.
-We should all try to limit sodium intake to no more than 1,500 milligrams a day (less than ¾ teaspoon of salt).
+We should all try to limit sodium intake.
+The American Heart Association recommends a daily upper limit of no more than 1,500 milligrams a day (less than ¾ teaspoon of salt).
+The Institute of Medicine agrees that salt restriction is beneficial, but recommends a limit of no more than 2300 mg a day.

 - Cut down on beverages and foods that contain added sugars (corn syrups, sucrose, glucose, fructose, maltrose, dextrose, concentrated fruit juice, honey).
 The AHA recommends that women consume no more than 6 teaspoons (100 calories) of added sugar daily and that men consume no more than 9 teaspoons (150 calories).